Information for Prospective MSW Child Welfare and ICWA Scholars

 If you are applying to the ICWA Scholars Program, please answer the additional section of questions pertaining to the ICWA Scholars Program.
 If you are not applying to the ICWA Scholars Program, you may skip that section.

-The preferred application for submission is the PDF version of the application.
-In order to complete it, you must download the application in the most updated version of Adobe Reader to complete the PDF application linked below.
+This is a PDF application and requires Adobe Reader to complete.
+A free download of Adobe Reader is located here.
 Areas highlighted in red on the application are required for all applicants.
 It is highly suggested you use Mozilla Firefox as a web browser during this application process.

-4. Send your completed application (for either program) and resume electronically to: Jensina Rosen at firstname.lastname@example.org.
+4. Send your completed application and resume electronically to: Dawn Eckdahl at email@example.com.
 Applicants who do not submit materials electronically or in the proper format (see application for detailed directions) will have materials returned.

-5. DEADLINE for Child Welfare Scholars and ICWA Scholars Programs: TBD
+5. DEADLINES for Child Welfare Scholars and ICWA Scholars Programs

-You may submit an ICWA Scholars or Child Welfare Scholars Program application even if you are still pending acceptance to the MSW Program or the Graduate School.
+***** Note: You may apply to the ICWA Scholars or Child Welfare Scholars Program even if you are still pending acceptance to the MSW Program or the Graduate School. ******